-Signal smoke grenade (red, purple, yellow, green) Smoke signalling grenades are used to communicate and indicate, e.g. to a support fire weapon and support fire detachment the front edge of a unit formation.
+Signal smoke grenade (red, purple, yellow, green)

+Smoke signalling grenades are used to communicate and indicate, e.g. to a support fire weapon and support fire detachment the front edge of a unit formation. blue)

-Practice grenade (yellow and blue) Practice grenades are used in military training.
+Practice grenades are used in military training.